Current Track: Blabb

 KEYBOARD SHORTCUTS

-I started to say something, she lifted her paperback off of her face, I made eye contact with her, she made eye contact with me; it was nice for about four seconds.
-The following four carried the stammered beginnings of my introduction, which met head-on with an entropic flash from her outstretched hands.
-Which brings us to now.
+I start to say something, she lifts her paperback off of her face, I make eye contact with her, she makes eye contact with me; it’s nice for about four seconds.
+The following four carry the stammered beginnings of my introduction, which meet head-on with a crimson flash from her outstretched hands.
+Which brings us to the moment at which my other audience introduces herself.
+And what about my companion?
+Well, he’s nowhere to be seen, the flake, so I get to be devoured whole all on my lonesome.

 “I think there’s been a serious misunderstanding!”
 I call.
 “I need t—“